kb5963/replay/README.md

 A clean and simple PGN/PDN game replayer for the web.

 This project provides standalone JavaScript applets to display and navigate game moves on a web page.
-It is designed to be fast, easy to embed, and independent of external engines.
+It is designed to be fast and easy to embed.

 ### Files
 * **tcreplay.js**: The replayer logic for Chess (PGN).